Talent Development and Engagement

 Highlights from our Group Companies

 IGM Financial’s subsidiary Investment Planning Counsel surveys its network of financial advisors three times per year.
 The survey results feed into an Advisor Satisfaction Index, giving advisors a voice and providing them with insights into what’s important for their advisors and how the company can help them build better businesses.
-The results captured through this index also influence employees’ year-end compensation and give them a Net Promoter Score, which measures the likelihood that an Investment Planning Counsel advisor would recommend the firm to another advisor in the industry.
+Similarly, Mackenzie Investments measures advisor satisfaction through an annual advisor perception study and other surveys, and IG Wealth Management gathers feedback from financial advisors through quarterly satisfaction surveys.

 Employee learning and development remains a priority for Great-West Lifeco, as it continues to offer career path-specific supports and opportunities for several disciplines.
-In Canada alone, in 2021, over 12,043 Canada Life employees attended 139 workshops, and 144,000 eLearning training sessions were completed by employees.
-In addition, Canada Life continued to offer Percipio – an intelligent and intuitive virtual classroom that includes nearly 700 pre-curated topics mapped to and based on core skills that are in demand at leading global companies, and an increased number of learning resources available in English and French.
+Its subsidiary Canada Life’s learning and development program offers a variety of solutions so its employees are empowered to learn what they want, when they want to best serve the millions of clients who rely on them.
+In Canada alone, in 2022, over 6,000 Canada Life employees attended 148 workshops, and 168,445 eLearning training sessions were completed by employees.
+In addition, Canada Life continued to offer an intelligent and intuitive virtual classroom that includes nearly 700 pre-curated topics mapped to and based on core skills that are in demand at leading global companies.

-Canada Life’s internship and co-op programs help students accelerate their careers and, in 2021, 129 students joined the company on work placements.
+Canada Life’s internship and co-op programs help students accelerate their careers and, in 2022, over 200 students joined the company on work placements.
 Programs are offered in areas like actuarial sciences, accounting, auditing, investments, human resources, technology and digital strategy.
 The company’s Chartered Professional Accountant (CPA) program is one of its cornerstone student programs.
 Candidates in Winnipeg and London can work with a team of CPAs and receive valuable coaching, mentorship and study resources including an in-house exam preparation course for eligible employees pursuing the designation.
-Fourty-nine students participated in 2021.
+Fourty-four students participated in 2022.

-IGM Financial’s redesigned performance management program focuses on simplicity, flexibility and transparency.
-Leaders set clear expectations on performance objectives and competencies, provide ongoing coaching and feedback, and create personal development plans with all employees.
+IGM Financial facilitate professional development opportunities for its employees through formal training, feedback, coaching and on-the job experience – all supported by individual development plans that employees create annually with support from their leaders.
+Leaders set clear expectations on performance objectives and competencies and provide ongoing coaching and feedback.
 Annual objectives are aligned with company strategy and leaders hold quarterly meetings to review progress.
-The competency framework gives employees clear indicators of what’s expected of them at each career level and helps in creating their development plans.
-All tasks are completed through a digital talent management system that automates and integrates performance management and compensation tools.
-Learning and development opportunities are provided through a combination of formal training, feedback, coaching, and on-the-job experience, all supported through individual development plans that are required for all employees.
+The competency framework gives employees clear indicators of what’s expected of them at each career level and helps create their development plans.
+All tasks are completed through a digital talent management system that integrates performance management and compensation tools.